Collaborative Divorce or a “Private Divorce” FAQ’s

-8. Transparent Process – same information available to both parties.
+8. Transparent Process – the same information available to both parties.

 9. Parties develop options for resolution in joint meetings.

-10. All time and money is spent on settlement efforts – fewer wasted resources.
+10. All money and time are spent toward settlement efforts – fewer wasted resources.

 11. All case-related expenses are discussed.
 Parties’ resources are efficiently used.